 The Estonian capital was not always called Tallinn.
 Before 1918, when Estonia gained independence, it was named as Reval, which is believed to be of German origin.
 It is special to note that Estonia was occupied by German forces from 1941 to 1944.
 Legend claims the origins of this former name originates from a deer hunt, when an animal fell off a cliff and perished.
 Reh-fall means deer fall in German language.
 Several historians debate about this theory and believe that this old name more likely to have derived from the old Estonian county called Revalia.

 The ferry routes between Helsinki and Tallinn connects Finland and Estonia and is currently operated by three active ferry companies.
 Tallink Silja operates their crossing up to 8 times per day, Viking Line 2-3 times per day and Eckerö Line service is available up to 3 times per day.
-There is a fourth candidate also, called Linda Line, but it ceased its operation on the winter.
-It will probably resume its operation in July 2018.
+There is a fourth candidate also, called Linda Line, but it ceased its operation in the winter 2018.
+It was planning to continue operations in the summer 2018 but so far the plan has not progressed.

 We have visited Tallinn several times in different occasions and seasons.
 We have tried all of the four ferry companies.
 We wrote a comparison about the differences of each cruise ship company to give our readers idea which one suits them best.
 You can easily have a day cruise from Helsinki to Tallinn if Helsinki is your main destination.
 Another good option is to visit Tallinn first and then to travel from Tallinn to Helsinki because flying to Tallinn is sometimes cheaper.